 Shocking details are emerging of how WBC Silver champion Seniesa Estrada knocked out a hapless opponent live on DAZN.
-The hollow victory was roundly panned.
+The hollow victory got roundly panned.

-World Boxing News can now reveal that despite the fact Miranda Adkins was 5-0 with 5 KO’s, she had never beaten an opponent with a win.
+World Boxing News can now reveal that despite Miranda Adkins being 5-0 with 5 KOs, she had never beaten an opponent with a win.

-All four of those opponents are still yet to register a single W in eight bouts.
-Quite an eye-watering statistic.
+All four opponents still have yet to register a single W in eight bouts—quite an eye-watering statistic.

 But with Adkins, it was different.
-Many made the point that she was like a dear in the headlights on her way to the ring.
+Many pointed out that she was like a dear in the headlights on her way to the ring.
 And at 41, she had no business being in there with Estrada.

-Several posts and even articles have been posted lauding ‘one of the fastest knockouts ever’.
+Several posts and articles have been lauding ‘one of the fastest knockouts ever.’
 Some people need to take a serious look at themselves.

 DAZN TV MISMATCH

-Nobody should have even raised a finger to what was one of the worst TV mismatches in many years.
+Nobody should have even raised a finger at one of the worst TV mismatches in many years.

 Even Estrada herself admitted she had trouble getting an opponent.
-‘Super Bad’ said she would rather have battered Adkins than had no fight at all.
+‘Super Bad’ said she would somewhat have battered Adkins than did not fight at all.

-“If it wasn’t for her, I probably wouldn’t have had an opponent tonight, so I thank her.
-Hopefully next time I can fight someone who is a world champion.
+“If it weren’t for her, I probably wouldn’t have had an opponent tonight, so I thank her.
+Hopefully, next time I can fight someone who is a world champion.

 “I give Adkins so much credit because she stood up and took the fight.
-Due to the COVID situation, we tried to get current champions, former champions.
+Due to the COVID situation, we tried to get current and former champions.

 “Miranda was the only one who stepped in to take the fight.
 I had more experience than her in the professionals and amateurs, so I let my punches go and couldn’t stop.

 “I knew the outcome would be a knockout for sure but didn’t know how long it would take.
-God bless Adkins and hope she is okay.”
+God bless Adkins, and I hope she is okay.”

 A fighter’s attitude.
 But what would she have learned from that victory? – Absolutely nothing.